otterspace-xyz/otterspace-contracts/readme.md

 ## Deploying and verifying the contract

-- create an `.env.network.contractName` file matching the variables seen in `.env.example`
+- create an `.env.network.contractName` file matching the variables seen in `.env.network.contract.example`
-- run `./scripts/deploy_and_verify.sh .env.network`
+- run `./scripts/deploy_and_verify.sh .env.network.contract`
 - Forge will build, verify, and confirm verification

 #### Foundry setup for VS Code Users